-Learning Support Services provides accommodations and academic support services ensuring equal access to students with documented learning disabilities, mental health issues, medical disabilities, and mobility issues.
-Some of these disabilities include dyslexia, dyspraxia, auditory processing disorder, non-verbal learning disability, Autism, Asperger’s, ADD, ADHD, acquired brain injury, speech, hearing or visual impairment, PTSD, Lupus, and depression and anxiety disorders.
+Accessibility and Disability Support Services provides accommodations and academic support services ensuring equal access to students with documented learning and cognitive, psychological, and physical disabilities.
+Some of these disabilities include dyslexia, dyspraxia, auditory processing disorder, non-verbal learning disability, Austism Spectrum Disorders, ADHD, acquired brain injury, speech, hearing or visual impairment, PTSD, Lupus, and depression and anxiety disorders.

-The first step toward receiving accommodations is to provide our office, located on the first floor of the JMC building, with the most current documentation of your disability.
+The first step toward receiving accommodations is to provide our office with the most current documentation of your disability.
 The guidelines below provide information about the type of documentation needed to provide reasonable accommodations.
-Learning Support Services reviews documentation on a case-by-case basis.
-All documentation provided to Learning Support Services is filed and secured in our office and a specific disability is never disclosed to faculty or staff without prior consent.
+Accessibility and Disability Support Services reviews documentation on a case-by-case basis.
+All documentation provided to Disability Services is submitted electronically, secured in our office, and are protected by FERPA.

 The documentation you provide should include the following:

-These guidelines are based on the best practices established by the Association of Higher Education and Disability (AHEAD).
+These guidelines are based on recommendations from the Association of Higher Education and Disability (AHEAD).

-Individual Education Plans and/or 504 plans from secondary and elementary schools alone may not be adequate documentation to determine eligibility; however they do provide useful information in addition to other more comprehensive psycho-educational and/or medical evaluations or reports.
+Individual Education Plans (IEP) and/or 504 plans from secondary and elementary schools alone may not be adequate documentation to determine eligibility; however, they do provide useful information when submitted along with corresponding evaluation forms from the school district.

 Students with qualifying documented learning disabilities are eligible, on a case-by-case basis, to the following:

 Students with medical or mobility-related issues can receive preferential scheduling, seating, and specific in-class accommodations arranged with individual professors based on medical necessity.